Ana Vale

 📒Post-Graduation in Breastfeeding from the Catholic University of Portugal

-Hello! 🙂My name is Ana Rita Pereira and I have a degree in Nursing since 2012.I started my professional career in the provision of care to adults/the elderly.The experience of the premature birth of my first child triggered a growing interest in the area of breastfeeding.
-During pregnancy I felt very prepared to breastfeed, but when my son was born at the age of 31, I knew nothing about breastfeeding a baby who barely remembered to breathe.
-Without 1/100 of the information I have today, but always with the right support, I managed to ensure that my boy always had breast milk to be fed through a tube, and I maintained milk production until discharge, on the 23rd day of life.It was a hard experience, painful at times, but simultaneously very empowering.
-I see women around me who have short, unsatisfactory, painful breastfeeding experiences, of great anguish and vulnerability because they are constantly questioning their ability to feed their own child.
+Hello! 🙂My name is Ana Rita Pereira and I have a degree in Nursing since 2012.I started my professional career as a nurse providing nursing care to adults/the elderly.The premature birth experience of my first child, triggered a growing interest in breastfeeding.
+During pregnancy I felt very prepared to breastfeed, but when my son was born at 31 weeks, I knew nothing about breastfeeding a baby who barely remembered to breathe.
+Without 1/100 of the information I have today, but always with the right support, I managed to ensure that my boy always had breast milk to be fed through a tube, and I maintained milk production until discharge, on his 23rd day of life.It was a hard experience, emotionally painful at times, but simultaneously very empowering.
+I see women around me who have hard, short, unsatisfactoy, painful breastfeeding experiences, of great anguish and vulnerability because they are constantly questioning their ability to feed their own child.
 It often occurs to me that I too could have been one of those women if I hadn't come across up-to-date professionals.That's how I started my path in supporting families in their breastfeeding journeys.
 I believe in individual, respectful, evidence-based accompaniment, using effective but welcoming communication.

 Every day